verrazzano/docs/content/en/docs/guides/migrate/install/weblogic/_index.md

 For OCNE 2.0, the WebLogic Kubernetes Operator will be installed and upgraded with the community version of its Helm chart.

-To add the WebLogic Kubernetes Operator Helm chart:
+To add the WebLogic Kubernetes Operator Helm chart catalog:

 {{< clipboard >}}
 <div class="highlight">